GRC-SummerSchool/learn-python/Day4/CSVFiles.md

 }
 ```

 Below we still load the data into an array of Dictionary objects, but we create a dictionary (we'll call it map) with the Division as the key to store each array.
-If we haven't had read a row for that division, we need to put a new array with that key in the map first.
+If we haven't yet read a row for that division, we need to put a new array with that key in the map first.
 Because our data is not ordered by division, each time we read a row, we need to get the object from our dictionary to append to.
 Then we can add the entry to that data array object.

 Also, we want a nicer way to format the month, so we create a new function to convert the YearMonth from a number like 201004 to a string like '2010, 04'.